Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 The graph shown above is handed over to `aot_autograd` for the subsequent phase of the compilation process. `aot_autograd` performs a trace through the transformation, resulting in the generation of the transformed graph.
-This explains why we observe a call to `cos` instead of `sin`, as the transformation has effectively altered the operation from what was originally present in our function.
+This explains why we observe a call to `cos` instead of `sin`. `aot_autograd` has traced through the forward and backward graph as we have applied `grad` transform and optimized away the forward computation as `grad` discards that value.

 ```python
 def forward(self, arg0_1: f32[]):